Thomasnet vs. Xometry - The Fight for the Industrial Buyer ↗

 Electronic connectors, also known as electrical connectors, are equipment used to join two or more electrical circuits together by conducting electricity between them.
 Electronic connectors may come in different forms, depending on how you define them.
 First, electronic connectors can be individual pieces of equipment working to complete the circuit connection.
+Second, electronic connectors can be a set of connectors working together, like a joined male and female connector set.
+They can also be any other form of electrical terminal.
+Also, the circuits themselves can be in the form of cable, or one can be a cable and the other can be an electrical terminal.
 Read More…

 Electronic Connectors Electronic connectors, also known as electrical connectors, are equipment used to join two or more electrical circuits together by conducting electricity between them.